Lewis Hastings Sarett

 Lewis Hastings Sarett (December 22, 1917 – November 29, 1999) was an American organic chemist.
-While serving as a research scientist at Merck & Co., Inc., synthesized cortisone.
+While serving as a research scientist at Merck & Co., Inc., he synthesized cortisone.

 Biography

 He was born in Champaign, Illinois.
 His father was Lew Sarett, a renowned Jewish poet and professor and an uncle of former Secretary of Defense Donald Rumsfeld.
 He lived in Laona, Wisconsin, for a time and then attended high school in Highland Park, Illinois.
 He received a Bachelor of Science from Northwestern University in 1939, graduating in the honors society Phi Beta Kappa and got a doctorate from Princeton University.

 He worked for Merck & Co. for 38 years retiring in 1982.
 He invented a Process of Treating Pregnene Compounds Cortisone, Patent Number 2,462,133.

 Named after him is the Sarett Oxidation which is the oxidation of an alcohol to a ketone or an aldehyde using chromic oxide and pyridine.
 Primary alcohols will be oxidised to aldehydes and not carboxylic acids.